|

 Do not cut the yarn.

-For the body of the mug rug weave 2 red, followed by 1 teal a total of 16 times.
+For the body of the mug rug, weave 2 picks of red, followed by 1 pick of teal, and repeat this sequence 16 times.

-This is a fun pattern that can be changed dramatically just by using a different weft color.
+This is a fun pattern that can change dramatically simply by switching the weft color.

-Here is an example of how it would look if you used orange in place of the red in the weft.
+For example, here is how the design appears when orange is used in place of red in the weft.

 What colors will you choose?